patrickdoc/port67/Section2/7-memory.md

     +---+---+---+---+   +---+---+---+---+

 There's no more room for `z`!
 It seems like our "solution" has only caused more problems!
-However, our rules actually helpful.
+However, our rules are actually helpful.
 Imagine if instead of causing the problem by updating `x = 24`, our programmer had instead asked us for `y = 2`.
 Surely we should support a number being set to 2.
 But this would have caused a conflict with `z`, and we would have come to the same conclusion.

+## Providing Size Options

 We have almost solved our problem, but we have one more issue to handle.
 If we check the range of 4 bits (`0000` to `1111`) we will see that our variables can